mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

     >Terms used:

-    > - **check-node** for these fixture nodes that you enter into the test case under _nodes_
+    > - **check node** for these fixture nodes that you enter into the test case under _nodes_
     > - **test case** for the root node, the _chunk_ that contains the tests
     >- **tests** for the test methods of which we have *test1* and *test2*

-    - Each test case runs on its copy of its model.
+    - Each test case runs on a copy of its model.

     MPS tries to keep tests reproducible and isolated even when being run in-process.
 For that, MPS copies the whole model into a temporary model.
 Modifications of one test case will then be invisible to the next test case since it will work on a new temporary model.
-This prevents test cases from interacting.
+This solution prevents test cases from interacting.

     Running tests in a separate model ensures that they will never modify the original model (as long as you don't explicitly start acting on other models).

     - Check nodes per test

-    A test-case may have multiple tests though.
+    A test case may have multiple tests, though.
 MPS also isolates single tests within the same test case.
-For that, the check-nodes are copied once for each test.
-Each test may then act on their own copy.
+For that, the check nodes are copied once for each test.
+Each test may then act on its copy.

     ```java
     // there is one data node in the model for each test